KleiAliaj/klei/content/resume/2015-tv-web-app.md

 company: "Ai-articulate"
 url: "https://ai-rticulate.vercel.app/"
 title: "TV Web app"
-description: <
+description: >
  Generate a business model canvas with just one click.
-Simply input what some context about your business, and GPT-3 will spit out a full BMC ready for your next pitch!
+Simply input what some context about your business, and GPT-3 will spit out a full BMC ready for your pitch
-dateStart: 2015-10-01
+dateStart: 2015-03-01
-dateEnd: 2015-11-01
+dateEnd: 2015-09-01
 hashtags:
   - Audit
   - JavaScript